Rizal, Palawan: Demographics

 In the 2020 census, the population of Rizal, Palawan, was 56,162 people, with a density of sigfig 56,162/1,256.47.

 Among the ethnic groups in Rizal are the Tao't Bato people.
 These people settle in caves during the rainy season and resides at Singnapan Valley area in Barangay Ransang.

+Religion

+In 2024, based on religion, the majority of Rizal's population was Christianity (72.6%), then others (especially tribal religions; 24.2%), and Islam (3.2%).
+Christianity and other religions are almost entirely practiced by the indigenous peoples of Palawan, especially the native Rizal, Taaw't Bato people, and other immigrants.
+Islam, on the other hand, is practiced by the Molbog people and a small portion of Palawano.

 Economy

 Singnapan Cave Petrographs

 The charcoal-drawn petrographs of the Singnapan Valley are one of the most important ancient paintings in the country.
 The date of the paintings have yet to be scientifically established.
 Due to its high significance, it was submitted by the National Commission for Culture and the Arts of the Philippines to the UNESCO Tentative List of Heritage Sites in 2006, pending its inclusion in the World Heritage List along with the Alab petroglyphs of Mountain Province, Angono Petroglyphs of Rizal province, charcoal-drawn Penablanca petrographs of Cagayan, and the Anda red hermatite print petrographs of Bohol.